 College students can register to vote at either their current/ college address or at their prior/home address.
 In deciding whether to register to vote at home or at school, a student should make their decision based upon which community they feel more connected to and where they think their vote will count the most.
-When considering whether or not to use a college address, the student should also keep in mind that s/ he may move from dorm to dorm, or from a dorm to a location outside of the college.
+When considering whether or not to use a college address, the student should also keep in mind that s/ he may move from dorm to dorm, or from a dorm to a location outside of the college, and these changes could make it more difficult for them to receive voting information and maintain a current registration.
 Each change of address must be sent to the local Board of Elections.